jonlabelle/SublimeJsPrettier/README.md

 - `prettier_cli_path` (default: *empty*)
-   It's strongly recommended leaving the `prettier_cli_path` value empty (the default), however if Sublime Text has problems resolving the path to the `prettier` cli executable, you can explicitly specify the full path here.
+   It's strongly recommended leaving the `prettier_cli_path` value empty (the default).
+However, if Sublime Text has problems resolving the path to the `prettier` cli executable, you can explicitly specify the full path here.

+- `node_path` (default: *empty*)
+   It's strongly recommended leaving the `node_path` value empty (the default).
+   However, if Sublime Text has problems resolving the path to the node executable, you can explicitly specify the full path here.

 - `auto_format_on_save` (default: *false*)
    Whether or not to run the `js_prettier` command automatically on every file